Core Policy Platform for the Scottish Parliament Elections

 The Scottish Parliament Elections (6 May 2021)

-If we could get one MSP (around 5% of the vote) from each of the 8 Regional Lists elected, it is possible that Renew could play a key role in the next Parliament and see much of what we have highlighted above be part of the work of the Parliament, changing, reforming and renewing our country.
+If we could get one MSP (around 5% of the vote) from each of the Regional Lists where we are standing, it is possible that Renew in Scotland could play a key role in the next Parliament and see much of what we have highlighted above be part of the work of the Parliament, changing, reforming and renewing our country.
 Help us make that happen.